Dante Ross

-Dante Ross (born October 11, 1967) is an American music industry executive, artists and repertoire representative, and record producer.
-He was named one of the top-25 greatest A&R representatives in hip hop by Complex magazine.
-Ross has been in his career an office messenger, a tour manager, an A&R person, a record producer, a notable songwriter and artist manager.
+Dante Ross (born October 11, 1965) is an American music industry executive, A&R representative, and record producer.
+He was named one of the top-25 greatest A&R representatives in hip-hop by Complex magazine.
+Ross has been in his career an office messenger, a tour manager, an A&R person, a record producer, a notable songwriter, and artist manager.

 Early life

 Ross was born in San Francisco, California to political activist parents John Ross and mother Norma.
 He moved to New York City in 1967.
 Ross was raised by his mother in New York's Lower East Side, then a predominantly Puerto Rican neighborhood, where his mother was a nursery school teacher.
-Ross spent his teen years skateboarding, writing graffiti and going to see punk rock shows with teenage friends who would eventually become members of the Beastie Boys, the Cro-Mags and Luscious Jackson.
-As a young man in the early 1980s, he often hung out at the Mudd Club, Danceteria and The Roxy while still in high school.
+Ross spent his teen years skateboarding, writing graffiti, and going to see punk rock shows with teenage friends who would eventually become members of the Beastie Boys, the Cro-Mags and Luscious Jackson.
+As a young man in the early 1980s, he hung out at the Mudd Club, Danceteria, and The Roxy while still in high school.
 He frequently went to see live music at CBGB where he often saw the Bad Brains who befriended a young Ross.
 Ross became friends with many notable punk and hardcore groups as well as various future creatives.
-He credits this along with watching his friends the Beastie Boys success with him wanting to work in the music business.
+He credits this along with watching his friends the Beastie Boys' success with him wanting to work in the music business.

 Career

 Ross entered the music business when he was hired as a messenger at the behest of the Beastie Boys and their road manager Sean Carasov at the newly formed Def Jam Recordings.
 Ross was mentored by Lyor Cohen and Russell Simmons for several years before going to work as an A&R person at Tommy Boy Records, where he signed and handled the careers of such artists as De La Soul, Queen Latifah, and Digital Underground.
-Ross was then hired by Elektra Records and was the first person ever hired by a major label to be specifically a hip hop A&R man, where he was considered one of the architects of the golden age of hip hop.
-Ross became the architect of Elektra Records hip hop roster where he signed acts Brand Nubian, Grand Puba, Del the Funky Homosapien, Pete Rock & CL Smooth, KMD, Leaders of the New School, Busta Rhymes and Ol' Dirty Bastard.
+Ross was then hired by Elektra Records and was the first person hired by a major label to be specifically a hip-hop A&R person, where he was considered one of the architects of the golden age of hip hop.
+Ross helped assemble Elektra Records hip-hop roster where he signed acts Brand Nubian, Grand Puba, Del the Funky Homosapien, Pete Rock & CL Smooth, KMD (featuring a young MF DOOM), Leaders of the New School, Busta Rhymes and Ol' Dirty Bastard.